Kurtis – Bronze Arts Award Portfolio

 Evidence of participation

-Evidence of development and a summary of what Kurtis learnt and how his skills improved
+Kurtis’s reflection on his development and a summary of what he learnt and how his skills improved

 part B: explore the arts as an audience member